DanielAntonioMatuz10/kitchef-backend/README.md

 # kitchef-back

-To run application use: npm run serve
+To run application in dev enviroment use: npm run serve